 Use the intermittent wiper when weather conditions make a single wiping cycle, with a variable pause between cycles, desirable.
-Move the lever to the DELAY position, then select the delay interval by turning the end of the lever.
-The delay can be regulated from a maximum of approximately 18 seconds between cycles, to a cycle every second.
+Move the lever to the delay position, then select the delay interval by turning the end of the lever.
+The delay can be regulated between 2 to 30 seconds between cycles.